RohanCreations/Wallet-Adapter/README.md

 ## 🌟 About This Project

-This project showcases my expertise in multi-chain wallet integrations, secure key management, and seamless blockchain interactions.
+This project showcases my expertise in multi-chain wallet integrations, SDK's understanding airdrop,transactions , and seamless blockchain interactions.
 If you're interested in working with me, feel free to reach out!

 ## 📩 Contact